wp-plugins/microblog-poster/readme.txt

 **tumblr.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/tumblrhelp "Tumblr help with screenshots.")

-Basically your Tumblr username and password won't suffice in order to post automatic updates, Tumblr Api requires some more steps described below.
+Basically your tumblr username / password won't suffice in order to post automatic updates, Tumblr Api requires some more steps described below.
 No worries, it's rather a simple procedure.